yunyaopan/ai_notes/0documentations/CLOUDFLARE_DEPLOYMENT.md

    - Name: `CLOUDFLARE_API_TOKEN`, Value: [your API token]
    - Name: `CLOUDFLARE_ACCOUNT_ID`, Value: [your account ID]

+## GitHub Actions Environment Variables

+The deployment workflow requires both **Secrets** and **Variables**:

+- if you reference an env var as secrets.xxx in deploy.yml, you need to create the env var in github actions as secrets
+- similarly, if you reference an env var as var.xxx in deploy.yml, you need to create it as variables

 ## How it Works

 The deployment workflow (`.github/workflows/deploy.yml`) will: